Whiteknight/whiteknight.github.com/stage/imcc_call_graph.md

             .end
         $P0($S0)
     .end

 Fun. `imcc_compile` seems to either handle this correctly or at least attempts to handle it correctly.
 I would be surprised if any tests for this behavior existed in our test suite.
+I'm not going to test it; I sincerely do not want to know the results.

 `imcc_compile` detects a reentrant compile and does some bookkeeping for it if necessary.
 Then, it pushes a new Parrot CallContext so that the compilation has a parent context to do it's compilations and load/init/immediate flag handling inside of.
-It creates a new PackFile_ByteCode segment and loads it into Parrot, saving the old one.
+It creates a new `PackFile_ByteCode` segment and loads it into Parrot, saving the old one.
 From here we descend into `compile_string`, Which saves the current bison buffer (if any), sets up the output vector, and then calls into `imcc_run_compilation` which we've seen before.

 Some obvious things jump out at me.
 First, all interfaces should detect and handle reentrant compiles.
 There's no reason not to, even in cases like the Parrot frontend where we know IMCC is being called before anything else.
 It doesn't make any sense for us to have two call-in interface functions which do essentially the same thing but one of them handles a reentrant situation and